 Minister of Home Affairs Budget Speech, response by DA

-Debate on the Home Affairs Budget Vote 5 Dr Aaron Motsoaledi, Minister of Home Affairs, National Assembly
+Debate on the Home Affairs Budget Vote-5: Dr Aaron Motsoaledi, Minister of Home Affairs

-My colleague, Deputy Minister of Home Affairs, Honourable Njabulo Nzuza
+My colleague, Deputy Minister of Home Affairs, Mr Njabulo Nzuza

 Honourable members of the Portfolio Committee on Home Affairs

-The Chairperson of the Independent Electoral Commission (IEC), Mr Glenn Mashinini, the entire commission and Chief Electoral Officer, Mr Sy Mamabolo
+Vice Chairperson of the Independent Electoral Commission (IEC), Ms Jeanet Love and CEO Mr Sy Mamabolo

-The Acting CEO of the Government Printing Works (GPW), Ms Alinah Fosi and her team
+CEO of the Government Printing Works (GPW), Ms Alinah Fosi

 Members of the media

 Ladies and Gentlemen

 On this day of our budget vote, we as the Department of Home Affairs are acutely aware that we are sitting in this House in the presence of two elephants in the room.
 Yes, there are two main things that occupy our minds, your minds as Member of this House and the minds of the South African public at large.